aidulcandra/wachan/README.md

 `captures.toArray()` returns the array of the captures.
 Useful for doing array operations on it.

 ### Group
 The third argument is `group`, the object that contains information about the group.
 This will be `null` if the message is sent in a private chat.
-- `group`
-    - `group.id` - ID of the group (the same as `message.room`)
-    - `group.subject` - The subject / title of the group chat
-    - `group.description` - The description of the group
-    - `group.getParticipants()` - Get the list of all participants in the group.
-It's an array of object with the structure:
-        - `participant`
-            - `participant.id` - ID of the participant.
-Could be a JID or LID.
-            - `participant.lid` - LID of the participant
-    - `group.getAdmins()` - Get the list of participants who are admins of the group.
-    - `group.getMembers()` - Get the list of participants who are not admins.
+(Now deprecated as function response's third argument.
+You can get this by using `bot.getGroupData(id)` instead)

 ### Returned Value
 In the response function, you can return a string/object: